 How pupils learn

 Learning is a process of weaving together different strands of skills to create strong 'skills ropes'.
-Our volunteer mentors help pupils strengthen and intertwine those strands - social, emotional and academic - for success in and out of school.
+Our City Year Mentors help pupils strengthen and intertwine those strands - social, emotional and academic - for success in and out of school.

 Weaving skills together

 We all pull together strands of various skills to solve problems, work with others, formulate and express our ideas and learn from mistakes.
 We continuously weave academic or 'cognitive' skills with social and emotional skills, such as self-management or conflict resolution.
 The more strands we weave together, the stronger the rope becomes.

 Just as ropes don’t weave themselves, learning requires action to take place, but some pupils simply don't know where to start - they are disengaged from the process.
 That is when our volunteers weave their magic.